The Ezra Klein Show

 Thoughts?
 Guest suggestions?
 Email us at [email protected].

-This episode of “The Ezra Klein Show” was produced by Rollin Hu.
-Fact checking by Michelle Harris, with Kate Sinclair and Mary Marge Locker.
-Our senior engineer is Jeff Geld.
+This episode of “The Ezra Klein Show” was produced by Annie Galvin.
+Fact-checking by Michelle Harris.
+Our senior engineer is Jeff Geld, with additional mixing from Efim Shapiro.
 Our senior editor is Claire Gordon.
-The show’s production team also includes Emefa Agawu and Kristin Lin.
+The show’s production team also includes Rollin Hu and Kristin Lin.
 Original music by Isaac Jones.
 Audience strategy by Kristina Samulewski and Shannon Busta.
 The executive producer of New York Times Opinion Audio is Annie-Rose Strasser.
-And special thanks to Sonia Herrero.
+Special thanks to Sonia Herrero.

 View full description